adrishyantee/myDSA/README.md

 ----

 **Time to learn recursion**
-1. start with basic problems like finding factorial and all. ---done
+1. start with basic problems like finding factorial and all.
 2. implement binary search
 3. implement modular exponentiation using recurison
 4. solve recursion problems like finding subset with given and others to get a stronggrip